mcgonagle/grow/CONTRIBUTING.md

-# 🤝 Contributing to the KubeSkills Student Notebook
+# 🤝 mcgonagle's GitHub Repository of Work

-Welcome, GROW participant!
+Welcome to my GROW!
-This repository is more than a notebook, it's your public record of learning and a contribution to the Kubernetes community.
+This repository is more than a notebook, it's my public record of learning and a contribution to the Kubernetes community.

-Whether you're updating your weekly reflections, sharing a new lab, or improving documentation—you’re making this repo stronger.
+Whether I'm updating my weekly reflections, sharing a new lab, or improving documentation—you’re making this repo stronger.
 Thank you! 🙌

 ---